Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```

 ```
 -- 13) Which country had the highest number of paintings?
-Display style categories of the paintings.
+Display the style categories of the paintings.

 SELECT country,style,no_of_paintings
 FROM